 Submit an online housing application and list this program as one of your top two choices.
 You're required to submit an essay as part of the Residential Program application process.
 Follow the essay prompt as indicated in the application.

-The essay questions are: 1) Describe your background in science and your motivation for joining the program.
+The essay questions are: 1) Describe your experience in science, your long terms plans, and your motivation for joining the program.

 You can also visit the Residential Program page for additional information.